siva9800/End-to-End-CICD-Implementation/spring-boot-app/README.md

 This is a simple Sprint Boot based Java application that can be built using Maven.
 Sprint Boot dependencies are handled using the pom.xml at the root directory of the repository.

-This is a MVC architecture based application where controller returns a page with title and message attributes to the view.
+This is a MVC architecture based application where the controller returns a page with title and message attributes to the view.

 ## Execute the application locally and access it using your browser